The Bankrate promise

 - Merrill 529 college savings accounts on your banking statement

 Disqualified accounts for Bank of America Preferred Rewards

 All accounts must be personal accounts — business accounts or commercial accounts do not qualify for the Preferred Rewards program.
 Other disqualified account types include:

 - Employee benefit plans, including 401(k) accounts, and annuities managed by Bank of America or Merrill

 - Irrevocable trust accounts

-- Uniform Transfers to Minor Acts and Uniform Gifts to Minors Act accounts
+- Uniform Transfers to Minors Acts and Uniform Gifts to Minors Act accounts

 What are the Bank of America Preferred Rewards tiers?

-Based on your average balance across accounts on a rolling three-month average, there are three tiers in the Bank of America Preferred Rewards program.
+Based on your balance across accounts on a rolling three-month average, there are five tiers you can qualify for in the Bank of America Preferred Rewards program.
 Earning Gold status requires a minimum of $20,000, while higher tiers are unlocked as your balances grow.

 |No-fee ATM transaction allowance||0||1 per statement cycle